The following appears in The Arabs Are Alive, edited by Ziauddin Sardar and Robin Yassin-Kassab.

 British journalist Gary Younge once quipped that the English nation only exists for 90 minutes during a game of football.
-As the webs of social relations that tied nations together have frayed under the neoliberal assault, societies have fragmented, existing only as imagined communities in spectacles, especially war and sport.
+As the webs of social relations that tied nations together have frayed under the neoliberal assault, societies have fragmented, existing only as imagined communities during spectacles, especially war and sport.
 The Wikileaks cables revealed little about Tunisia or Egypt that the individual citizen did not already know.
-But it was the spectacular manner of the revelations that turned a mass of atomised and jaded individuals into an angry nation clamouring for dignity.
+But it was the spectacular manner of the revelations that turned a mass of atomised and jaded individuals into an angry nation clamouring for their dignity.
 As witnesses to the spectacle of the global phenomena that was Wikileaks and the local tragedy that was Mohamed Bouazizi, the Tunisians had coalesced into a community around the common source of their humiliation.

 If Mohamed Bouazizi’s spectacular act was born of desperation, Wikileaks founder Julian Assange’s was born of ingenuity.
 By using the prestige and resources of five of the world’s leading news organizations, Assange ensured a global audience for his revelations.
 In his earlier experiments he had discovered that dumping a mass of data online, however sensational, generated little public interest.
 Information, like any commodity, is also subject to the laws of supply and demand.
 Truth has never been in short supply, but it needs amplification to have an impact.
 An obscure website might draw those actively pursuing a story, but masses who are mere passive consumers of news will have little reason to upset the bliss of their ignorance.
 For it to have an impact the information will have to be thrust into people’s faces.